-6.2 Galois theory of Number fields
+6.2 Galois Theory of Number Fields

 Magma contains a rich set of commands to use and analyze the Galois structure of number fields.
-Starting with Klüners's subfield algorithm that allows the computation of all subfields of extensions of \mathbf{Q} without the knowlegde of the Galois group, a generalization by Fieker and Klüners of Staudhar's method to compute the Galois group of any rational polynomial (no degree restriction, reducible polynomials as well) to Klüners algorithms for automorphisms of abelian fields.
+Starting with Klüners' or Klüners and van Höij's subfield algorithm that allows the computation of all subfields of extensions of $\mathbf{Q}$ without the knowlegde of the Galois group, a generalization by Fieker and Klüners of Staudhar's method to compute the Galois group of any rational polynomial (no degree restriction, reducible polynomials as well) to Klüners algorithms for automorphisms of abelian fields.